Does car insurance cover rust repair?

 If you are reporting accidents to your insurance company as they happen, rust shouldn’t have a chance to form.
 However, all insurance companies have a limit in terms of how long you have to file a report.

 The liability insurance required by the state will cover bodily injury and property damage to the other party if you’re at fault in a crash.
-Then, you get to choose what else you add.
+Then, you get to choose additional coverage for your vehicle.

 Comprehensive coverage is generally not required by the state.
 However, it might be required by a lienholder if you are buying or leasing a vehicle.